 getting consistent exercise — a minimum of 20 minutes of cardio

-(ideally interval training) or core-strengthening exercises most days of the
+(ideally an interval workout) or core-strengthening exercises most days of the

 week — is especially important if you have diabetes.
 If you're really